-5.4.
+5.5.
 Communication Manager Address Maps

 For incoming calls, SES uses Communication Manager address maps to direct the incoming SIP messages to the appropriate Communication Manager.
 SES directed all incoming calls to the 303 and 732 area codes to the Communication Manager for further routing in the sample configuration.
-Communication Manager routed 303 and 732 calls out its local PSTN trunk.
+Communication Manager routed 303 calls out its local PSTN trunk, and it routed 732 calls back to SES, which then routed the calls back to the Juniper SRX-210.

-Communication Manager Address Maps are created by selecting Communication Manager Servers \rightarrow List from the SES left navigation panel and then clicking the Map link.
+Communication Manager Address Maps are created by selecting Communication Manager Servers $\rightarrow$ List from the SES left navigation panel and then clicking the Map link.